sfc-gh-myang/crossrep/README.md

   a3_drop_extb_xxx.sql
   a3_drop_MV_xxx.sql

-In the same time, ask custoemr to run the following (CUST mode) [From  customer account:
+In the same time, ask customer to run the following (CUST mode) [From  customer account:
 - ACCOUNT_USAGE to be created
 - network policies to be created (SNOW-83395)